nmarks99/pvtui/doc/building.rst

 Building from Source
 ====================
 At this time no binaries for PVTUI are provided so you must build it from source.
+However, there are not many dependencies so building from source is quite straightforward.

 Dependencies